 The hormones in your body that launched you into puberty and controlled your monthly period can play a role in breast cancer.

-Most breast cancers -- about 2 out of every 3 -- are sensitive to the hormones estrogen or progesterone.
+Most breast cancers -- about 70% -- are sensitive to the hormones estrogen or progesterone.
 These tumors have a sort of biological on-off switch called a hormone receptor.
 Estrogen and progesterone can flip these switches "on" and quicken the cancer cells' growth.
-Your doctor will test your cancer to see if it has hormone receptors.
-If it does, she may call it "hormone-receptor positive" or “ER-positive” or “PR-positive.”

-For advanced breast cancer, your doctor may want to repeat these tests after a while to see if your cancer has changed.
+For advanced cases, your doctor may want to repeat these tests after a while to see if the disease has changed.
 It may respond differently to hormones than before.
-Test results will help your doctor find the best treatment at any stage.
+The results will help your doctor find the best treatment at any stage.

 How It's Different

-Compared with other types of breast cancer, hormone-receptor-positive breast cancers, called HR-positive cancers, tend to:
+Compared with other types of breast cancer, hormone-receptor-positive ones, also called HR-positive, tend to:

 - Grow more slowly

 - Respond better to hormone therapy

 In advanced cancer, your doctor will take a small part of the cancer that has spread to your lymph nodes, liver, or other areas of your body.
 They may use a very fine needle or get the tissue during surgery.
 Lab tests will show if the disease has hormone receptors.